A Survey on Knowledge Organization Systems of Research Fields: Resources and Challenges: Survey methodology

 Identifying all the relevant KOSs has proven to be a challenging task.
 A common approach, when pursuing a survey or a review of the literature, is to rely on a search engine, e.g., Scopus, Web of Science, Google Scholar, and construct a particular query that would return all research papers reporting the objects under review~\citep{publications9010012}.
 However, a good number of systems organising research areas are not well described or documented in research papers.
 Therefore, relying on this typical approach would have produced limited results.
 To this end, we designed and performed the following systematic strategy.

 \begin{enumerate}[label={\textbf{Phase \arabic*:}},align=left]

-\item We started by querying \textit{Google Scholar} for potential candidates using the following query ``\textit{(controlled vocabulary OR taxonomy OR thesaurus OR ontology OR subject headings OR subject classification) AND (research OR science)}''.
+\item We started by querying Google Scholar for potential candidates using the following query ``\textit{(controlled vocabulary OR taxonomy OR thesaurus OR ontology OR subject headings OR subject classification) AND (research OR science)}''.
+This step identified 7 KOSs.